 Do I need a financial advisor or wealth manager?

-It’s a difficult question as titles are used interchangeably.
+It’s a difficult question as titles are interchangeable.
 Of course, that doesn’t mean all financial professionals are the same – far from it.
 As you consider which advisor is best for you, consider advisor compensation, certifications, and credentials in your decision.

 Fee-only wealth management